top of page

 Retinopexy

 Retinopexy is a medical procedure used to treat a retinal tear or help repair a retinal detachment.
 Its main goal is to prevent vision loss by sealing the retina back against the wall of the eye.
 Purpose The retina is the thin layer of light-sensitive tissue at the back of the eye.
-If there is a tear, fluid in the eye can pass underneath it, leading to a retinal detachment.
-This is a serious condition that can cause permanent vision loss.
-Hence, retinopexy is performed with t
+If there is a tear, fluid in the eye can pass underneath it, leading to a retinal detachment (i.e. the retina coming off the back of the eye).
+This is a serious condition that can cause permanent v

 Refractive Errors

-Lorem Ipsum Blurry vision?
+Blurry vision?
 Refractive Errors: Understanding Common Prescriptive Issues Refractive errors are among the most common causes of blurred vision.
 They occur when the shape of the cornea or length of the eyeball prevents light from focusing directly and sharply on the retina, or when the natural lens in the eye loses the ability to adjust focus, resulting in unclear images.
 The four main types are myopia, hyperopia, astigmatism, and presbyopia.
-Myopia (Near-Sightedn
+Myopia (Near-Sightedness) Myopia,

 High Eye Pressure (Ocular Hypertension)